 Remark 3.
-Generalized Constraints: One may define an approval voting problem with constraints that are more general than simply those on the size of the committee (as in BSM).
+Generalized Constraints: One may define an approval voting problem with more general constraints.
 For example, one may have constraints on the number of members elected from a particular subgroup of candidates (quotas), or constraints which require exactly one out of two particular candidates to be in the committee (XOR constraints).
 Suppose, for any vote vector v, we can compute in polynomial time a feasible-completion of v, which is a committee that satisfies the constraints, and is closest to v in Hamming distance.
 Then, we can extend our algorithm to this setting in a natural manner, and prove that it provides a factor 3 approximation.